+The first thing to bear in mind is cleaning your cold water aquarium.
 Rinse your cold water aquarium in clean water.
-Never use soap or detergents as any residue left on the tank is toxic to fish.
+Never use soap or detergents as any residue left on the tank is toxic to your fish.
 Dry the cold water aquarium with a clean cloth then place in position.
-Sometimes you may have to stand the aquarium on a layer of polystyrene tiles as this will help to ensure it is level, however new types of cold water aquariums do not need this because they have a plastic boarder around the base for support.
+Sometimes, you may have to stand the aquarium on a layer of polystyrene tiles, as this will help to ensure it is level; however, new types of cold water aquariums do not need this because they have a plastic boarder around the base for support.

 Wash the gravel using a bucket and running water until the water runs clear.
 Any décor such as plastic or silk plants, ornaments, rocks and all accessories should also be washed in clean water; make sure you do not use any soap or detergents.
 Bogwood or mopani wood may have to be soaked in water for a number of hours before use.

-You may choose not to use undergravel type filter and wish to use a self powered internal filter, or a powered external filter which will give more movement of water in the tank.
+You may choose not to use an undergravel type filter and wish to use a self-powered internal filter, or a powered external filter which will give more movement of water in the tank.
 Fluval Internal Filters and Aqua One Internal Filters are both good choices.

-Position plants, rocks and bogwood if being used.
+Position plants, rocks and bogwood (if being used) in an appropriate manner.
 Arrange them to hide the filter (if fitted) and give a feeling of height and depth to your display.
 Do not block the filter inlets or outlet.
 Allow an open swimming space at the front so you can see your fish.

-Complete filling the cold water aquarium with water.
-Although tap water usually contains the correct minerals for fish, it also contains chlorine which is not healthy for fish.
+Complete your process by filling the cold water aquarium with water.
+Although tap water usually contains the correct minerals for fish, it also contains chlorine, which is not healthy for fish.
 You therefore need to use a water de-chlorinator to remove chlorine; it also removes chloramines and toxic heavy metals.

 Add some filter starter to your cold water aquarium; this will help to get your filter going if one has been fitted.
 This contains a unique blend of filter bacteria that will ensure that the filter is effective in de-toxifying the waste.
 It will also help where a filter is not fitted in neutralising organic waste produced by fish.
 Without it, any waste will release ammonia and nitrites, which are toxic to fish.

-If you have live plants in your cold water aquarium, add some Flora Boost Plant Food or you can even add a CO2 unit to the tank which will help feed you plants and keep them healthy.
+If you have live plants in your cold water aquarium, add some Flora Boost Plant Food or you can even add a CO2 unit to the tank, which will help feed your plants and keep them healthy.